fastify/fastify/docs/Serverless.md

 npx @google-cloud/functions-framework --target=fastifyFunction
 ```

-or add this command to your `package.json` scripts
+Or add this command to your `package.json` scripts:
 ```json
 "scripts": {
 ...